openstax/enki/build-concourse/README.md

 To trigger the CORGI pipeline you will need to mock the CORGI API. docker-compose has already started a mock webserver (smocker) that you just need to upload the CORGI JSON responses to.

-Once you upload the the mock you can wait a minute for concourse to poll and find it our you can refresh the resource directly by clicking it in http://localhost:8080/teams/main/pipelines/corgi
+Once you upload the mock you can wait a minute for concourse to poll and find it our you can refresh the resource directly by clicking it in http://localhost:8080/teams/main/pipelines/corgi

 Ensure that CORGI_API_URL in [env/corgi-local.json](./env/corgi-local.json) points to `http://smocker:8080/api`